red-data-tools/charty/README.md

 plot.save("scatter.html")      # save the plot as  an HTML file
 ```

+When you already have prepared [playwright-ruby-client](https://github.com/YusukeIwaki/playwright-ruby-client),
-If you want to save the plotter into a PNG file, you can do it by specifying a output filename with `.png` extension.
+you can render a plot into a PNG file by plotly backend by specifying a filename with `.png` extension.

 ```ruby
 plot.save("scatter.png")